sisinflab/warprec/warprec/utils/config/README.md

 The `meta` section let you decide some information about the model that do not interfere with the training.

 - **save_model**: Flag that decides whether or not to save the model in the experiment directory.
 Defaults to false.
+- **save_recs**: Flag that decides whether or not to save the recommendations.
+Defaults to false.
 - **keep_all_ray_checkpoints**: Flag that decides whether or not to keep all the checkpoints that Ray Tune will create.
 On a large scale training this option is advised to be set on false.
 Defaults to false.
 - **load_from**: Local path to a model weights to be loaded.
 Defaults to None.
 - **implementation**: The implementation used during the training, if more than one is present.
 Defaults to latest.